| ARGUMENTS FROM BIOLOGY

 and would it mean anything when the niches are so different?

-is that humans excel in some particular trait, and that a scale can be
+Probably, what the questioner has in mind in using the word "pinnacle"is that humans excel in some particular trait, and that a scale can be

 created relative to this trait.
 For example, on a scale of mental